Welshman Ncube: Legal career

 Ncube taught laws at the University of Zimbabwe, the nation's largest university, from 1985 until 2000.
 At age 31, he was promoted to the position of professor.
 This led to him becoming one of the youngest at the university.
-At UZ he also served in various key positions which included Proctor (1986- 1995); Senior Proctor (1996- 2000); Chairman Research Board, Chairman of the Department of Private Law (1988-1996); member of the Staff Development Committee (1989-1994), and Member of the UZ Senate (1988-2000).
+At UZ he also served in various key positions which included Proctor (1986- 1995); Senior Proctor (1996- 2000); Chairman Research Board, Chairman of the Department of Private Law (1988–1996); member of the Staff Development Committee (1989–1994), and Member of the UZ Senate (1988–2000).

-During his academic years Ncube was visiting professor and scholar to various universities, which included the University of The North West (SA); University of Oslo (Norway), and Stanford University (USA).
-He was also an external examiner at several universities, including University of Botswana (1997- 1999); University of Swaziland (1998-1999), and University of Namibia (1995- 2000).
+During his academic years, Ncube was a visiting professor and scholar to various universities, which included the University of The North West (SA); University of Oslo (Norway), and Stanford University (USA).
+He was also an external examiner at several universities, including University of Botswana (1997- 1999); University of Swaziland (1998–1999), and University of Namibia (1995- 2000).
 Ncube is the author of numerous scholarly articles and books, and he has also edited various books and journals.
-Ncube was a member of the Law Development Commission of Zimbabwe (1988-1996) and the Provisional Council of Legal Education (2003- 2008).
+He was a member of the Law Development Commission of Zimbabwe (1988–1996) and the Provisional Council of Legal Education (2003- 2008).

 Ncube did various consultant work in a wide range of subject areas (Land law, children's rights, constitutional law, natural resources and environmental law, Women's law, Human rights law, Tax law and security legislation) and for a number of organizations, which included various government ministries, Red Barna, USAID, and NORAD.

-During his years at UZ and afterwards, he also practiced as an advocate at the Advocates Chambers in Harare until he became a Minister of Government in February 2009.
+During his years at UZ and afterward, he also practiced as an advocate at the Advocates Chambers in Harare until he became a Minister of Government in February 2009.
 After the dissolution of the Inclusive Government, Ncube went back into legal practice.
 He is part of the Mathonsi Ncube Law Chambers firm, where he is the senior partner at the firm's Bulawayo offices.